t3-oss/create-t3-turbo/README.md

 The generator sets up the `package.json`, `tsconfig.json` and a `index.ts`, as well as configures all the necessary configurations for tooling around your package such as formatting, linting and typechecking.
 When the package is created, you're ready to go build out the package.

+### 4. Configuring Next-Auth to work with Expo

+In order to get Next-Auth to work with Expo, you must either:
+- Add your local IP (e.g. 192.168.x.y) to your OAuth provider (by default Discord), and you may have to update this if it gets reassigned
+- Deploy the Auth Proxy and point your OAuth provider to the proxy

 ## FAQ

 ### Does the starter include Solito?